Folkestone Groomers Directory

 Avoid Human Hair Products

 Human shampoos and conditioners can strip natural oils and irritate your dog's skin.
 Stick to products specifically formulated for dogs.
+Learn more about why human shampoo is dangerous for dogs.

 When to Call in the Professionals